birnstiel/scheintool/README.md

 then activate it with

     conda activate scheintool-env

+and install the `scheintool` itself with

+    pip install -e .

 then go into the `scheintool` sub-folder where the `Makefile` is located and call `make`.
 On Windows, execute the command in the make file, but replace the `:` with `;`.
 The resulting apps should be build in the `dist/` folder.